Skip to Content

 Gamble

 Seriously.
 Gambling solo in Vegas is the best.
 No waiting on others.
 Nobody waiting on you.
 Nobody looking over your shoulder.
-Nobody judging what you’re spending.
+Nobody judging the amount you’re spending.

-Jump from slot to slot, play some blackjack, or make friends at the craps table.
-My favorite thing to do solo in Vegas is gamble by a long shot.
+Jump from machine to machine, play some blackjack, or make friends at the craps table.
+This is how I spend my solo time in Vegas – It’s great.

 If you’re a slot player, check out my guide to finding the loosest slots in Vegas!